angular/angular/aio/content/guide/accessibility.md

 ### Augmenting native elements

-Native HTML elements capture a number of standard interaction patterns that are important to accessibility.
+Native HTML elements capture several standard interaction patterns that are important to accessibility.
 When authoring Angular components, you should re-use these native elements directly when possible, rather than re-implementing well-supported behaviors.

 For example, instead of creating a custom element for a new variety of button, create a component that uses an attribute selector with a native `<button>` element.